Sunset in the Australian outback after boarding Nexus airlines Perth to Kalgoorlie flight.

 Sleep

 Kalgoorlie offers a range of accommodation options to suit all budgets and preferences.
-Stay in one of the grand heritage hotels in the city center for a taste of gold rush era luxury.
+Stay in one of the grand heritage hotels in the city centre for a taste of gold rush era luxury.
 For a more modern experience, choose from a variety of contemporary hotels and serviced apartments.

 Those seeking a true outback experience can opt for caravan parks or camping grounds on the outskirts of town.
 For a unique stay, consider a farm stay or a bed and breakfast in one of the surrounding ghost towns.